Crossover distributions at the edge of the rarefaction fan: Introduction

-For TASEP, \cite{CFP} gave a formula for the asymptotic equal time height function fluctuation process (in terms of finite dimensional distributions).
-We paraphrase this as Theorem \ref{thm21}.
-For our present case, it says that if we fix $\gamma=1$, $m\geq 1$ (the case $m=1$ is just the \cite{BBP,BAC} result mentioned above), then for any choices of $T>0$, $X_1,\ldots, X_m\in \R$ and $s_1,\ldots, s_m\in\R$,
+For TASEP, Corwin, Ferrari and P\'{e}ch\'{e}~\cite{CFP} gave a formula for the asymptotic equal time height function fluctuation process (in terms of finite dimensional distributions).
+We paraphrase this as Theorem~\ref{thm21}.
+For our present case, it says that if we fix $\gamma=1$, $m\geq1$ (the case $m=1$ is just the~\cite{BBP,BAC} result mentioned above), then for any choices of $T>0$, $X_1,\ldots, X_m\in \R $ and $s_1,\ldots, s_m\in\R$,

-where $\mathcal{A}_{2\to {\rm BM}}$ is a spatial process (defined below in Definition \ref{cor_and_conj_definition}) which interpolates between the $\mathrm{Airy}_2$ process and Brownian motion.
+where $\mathcal{A}_{2\to\mathrm{BM}}$ is a spatial process (defined below in Definition~\ref{cor_and_conj_definition}) which interpolates between the $\mathrm{Airy}_2$ process and Brownian motion.

 Since in WASEP we scale the asymmetry with time and space in a critical way, the fluctuation distributions are not the same as for TASEP or ASEP.
-Rather than having $\gamma=\e^{1/2}$ one could perform asymptotics with $\gamma=\alpha \e^{1/2}$.
-Doing this is becomes apparent that increasing $T$ is like increasing $\alpha$, hence, one expects to recover the TASEP distributions from the WASEP edge crossover distributions as $T\nearrow \infty$.
+Rather than having $\gamma=\e^{1/2}$, one could perform asymptotics with $\gamma=\alpha\e^{1/2}$.
+Doing this, it becomes apparent that increasing $T$ is like increasing $\alpha$; hence, one expects to recover the TASEP distributions from the WASEP edge crossover distributions as $T\nearrow\infty$.

-\begin{conj} Let $\rho_-=0,\rho_+=1/2$, as well as $t,\gamma, x$ and $\h^{\mathrm{fluc}}_{\gamma}(\tfrac{t}{\gamma},x)$ be as in Definition \ref{defoffluc}.
-Then for any $m\geq 1$,
+\begin{conj} Let $\rho_-=0,\rho_+=1/2$, as well as $t,\gamma, x$ and $h^{\mathrm {fluc}}_{\gamma}(\frac{t}{\gamma},x)$ be as in Definition \ref {defoffluc}.
+Then for any $m\geq1$,

-where the joint distribution for the process $\mathcal{A}_{2\to {\rm BM}}$ is given in Definition \ref{cor_and_conj_definition} in terms of a Fredholm determinant. \end{conj} Extracting asymptotics from the result of Theorem \ref{hfluc_thm} we are able to confirm this conjecture in the case of $m=1$ (see Section \ref{BBP_proof_sec} for the proof): \begin{cor} The $F_{T,X}^{\mathrm{edge}}$ distribution has a long time limit which is given by
+where the joint distribution for the process $\mathcal{A}_{2\to \mathrm{BM}}$ is given in Definition~\ref{cor_and_conj_definition} in terms of a Fredholm determinant. \end{conj}

+Extracting asymptotics from the result of Theorem~\ref{hfluc_thm}, we are able to confirm this conjecture in the case of $m=1$ (see Section \ref{BBP_proof_sec} for the proof): \begin{cor} The $F_{T,X}^{\mathrm{edge}}$ distribution has a long time limit which is given by

+where the above one-point function for the $\mathcal{A}_{2\to\mathrm {BM}}$ process coincides with the so-called BBP-transition~\cite{BBP} in the study of perturbed Wishart random matrices and is given in Definition~\ref{cor_and_conj_definition}. \end{cor}